Sporiff/resume-markdown/markdown/resume.md

 2015-2016
 :   **MA, English Literature**; Exeter University

-    *Thesis title: ""The Way it Used to Be" Mono No Aware and the Tanuki in Isao Takahata's Pom Poko"*
+    *Thesis title: ""The Way it Used to Be": Mono No Aware and the Tanuki in Isao Takahata's Pom Poko"*

 2012-2015